snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 - Sequential voltage changes on the metal contacts create moving potential wells that shuttle charges laterally
 - The deep depletion region in the high-resistivity n-type silicon provides efficient charge collection and transfer.
 - Skipper features to allow multiple non-destructive measurements of the same charge packet (While conventional CCDs measure charge packets only once before discarding them, Skipper CCDs incorporate a floating gate amplifier that enables multiple non-destructive measurements of the same charge packet)
+- Sensing Node Architecture: When charges reach the output stage, they encounter a specialized structure with:
+  - A summing gate (SG) that holds the charge packet
+  - A sensing node (SN) that measures the charge
+  - Transfer gates that control movement between them

 ## **"CCD Like" Operation**
 The unique layered structure allows these ionization electrons to be: